psambit9791/pysnr/README.md

 ### <u>Total Harmonic Distortion</u> (THD)

-This calculates the total harmonic distortion for a signal.
+This calculates the total harmonic distortion of a signal.
 Total harmonic distortion is defined as the ratio of the power of the harmonics to the power of the fundamental frequency.

 A modified periodogram is computed using a Kaiser window with $\beta = 38$ and this information is then used to